Home Sweet Dorm

 Pinterest seems to be the holy grail for dorm ideas.
 There are so many there, that you will feel pressured and anxious to make your students’ room look award-winning.
 But fear not!
 Stick to the important subject of organization first.
 Of course, decorating a girl’s room can be very different from a boy, but the basics remain the same.
 Either way, check the bed size of the dorm your child will be living in.
 They are usually twin extra-long beds and many stores start selling these sheet sets over the summer.
 The bed-in-a-bag can be a great choice as it provides many pieces at once – and they all match.
 I even came across one at Target that came with towels and a laundry bag too.
 In addition, we highly recommend a mattress encasement.
 It protects from bugs, allergies and who knows what else.
 My student really appreciated a mattress topper.
 I invested in a thicker one of better quality which made the commercial mattress much more comfortable.
 A fun throw pillow or two is always fun.
 Boys aren’t always interested in throw pillows, but school blankets and posters help to dress up their rooms too.

 Some dorms allow for the beds to be turned into bunk style.
 This makes for more living space in the room.
 If not, purchasing bed risers can create useful space under the bed for things like plastic drawers or a mini-fridge.
 Check to see if the dorm provides one.
+Recently we came across Dorm Room Bed Skirt Panels which are long and can cover all the junk that ends up getting stored below the bed.
 There are fun ottomans that provide both storage and extra seating space for when their friends come to hang out.
 Some dorms provide a hutch over the desk, but if not, they can easily be bought.
 They will need a place for their books, printer, a desk lamp, and possibly a microwave or coffee maker.
 There are clever little shelves that attach to the side of the bed that are rather useful to hold their phone, glasses, drinks, etc.

 Clever and Chic